WildernessLabs/docfx/guides/Getting_Started/Deploying_Meadow/index.md

 We'll use the _dfu-util_ app to flash the firmware files to Meadow. dfu-util is already installed in Meadow development virtual machine.
 Alternatively, you can install it and run it locally from Windows, macOS or Linux.

-**Note:** If you're using the provided Linux VM, you can skip this step, as it's already installed.

 ### Windows